SeineAle/daytona-md/daytona2.md

 ```

 #### Step 4: How to Start the Frontend
-- Navigate to the `frontend` directory within the cloned repository and run:
+- Open your terminal or command prompt.
+Use the `cd` command to navigate to the `frontend` directory within the cloned repository and run the following command to install all necessary dependencies:
 ```bash
 npm install
 ```